-We all want to wake up and feel energized so that we are able to take the day on full force.
+We all want the secret to getting better sleep, waking up and feel energized so that we are able to take the day on full force.
 Oftentimes though, we find ourselves hitting the snooze button over and over again, wishing that those few extra minutes would somehow make us feel the energy we are looking for.
 No matter the amount of times we hit snooze, we still aren’t waking up feeling rejuvenated and full of energy.
 Today I am going to tell you about the secret tip that is proven to help you improve your sleep.

 You didn’t guess it… the secret is sunlight